ohmrun/glot/README.md

 # Glot

-Version of Haxe AST that doesn't need positional parameters, should evntually be self describing
+Version of Haxe AST that doesn't need positional parameters, can roundtrip to disk as EDN/[pml](github.com/ohmrun/pml)